andycroll/andycroll.com/_posts/2019/2019-01-13-use-multiple-migrations-when-adding-database-constraints.md

 ## Use…

-…a multiple migration strategy to add a field with a constraint to your databases
+…a ‘multiple migration’ strategy to add a field with a constraint to your databases.

 ### Add a column